zappedx/HyperTweaks/README.md

 HyperTweaks is an ADB reliant batch script that optimizes various settings.

-Tested on HyperOS 3.
-Run at your own risk on HyperOS 1 & 2

 > [!WARNING]
 > Only tested on HyperOS 3.
 > Run at your own risk on HyperOS 1 & 2,